droverj/Pho-Sunrise/README.md

 ![Project Logo](https://github.com/droverj/thai-basil/blob/main/src/images/screenshots/thai-basil-logo.png?raw=true)

 Thai Basil Web App is a dynamic project showcasing my ability in creating responsive and engaging web experiences.
-The application includes authentication, a menu, and a cart for an engaging and interactive user experience.
+The application includes authentication, stripe payments, a menu and a cart for an engaging and interactive user experience.

-The project can be viewed at [https://thai-basil.netlify.app/](https://thai-basil.netlify.app/)
+This project is hosted on Netlify and uses Supabase for backend services.

+You can explore the Thai Basil Web App by [clicking here](https://thai-basil.netlify.app/).

 ---